-2021 2020 Profit attributable to equity holders of the Company (RMB'000) 49,920 161,887 Weighted average number of ordinary shares for basic earnings per share (thousand shares) 1,130,878 1,129,413 Basic earnings per share (RMB) 4.41 cents 14.33 cents
+Year ended 31 December

+2022 2

+(Loss)/profit attributable to equity holders

+of the Company (RMB'000) (6,654) 49,920

+Weighted average number of ordinary shares

+for basic (losses)/earnings per share

+(thousand shares) 1,130,087 1,130,878

+Basic (losses)/earnings per share (RMB) (0.59) cents 4.41 cents

-(b) Diluted
+(b) Diluted (losses)/earnings per share

-Diluted earnings per share adjusts the figures used in the determination of basic earnings per share to take into account the after income tax effect of interest and other financing costs associated with dilutive potential ordinary shares, and the weighted average number of additional ordinary shares that would have been outstanding assuming the conversion of all dilutive potential ordinary shares.
+Diluted (losses)/earnings per share adjusts the figures used in the determination of basic (losses)/earnings per share to take into account the after income tax effect of interest and other financing costs associated with dilutive potential ordinary shares, and the weighted average number of additional ordinary shares that would have been outstanding assuming the conversion of all dilutive potential ordinary shares.

-Diluted earnings per share equals to basic earnings per share as there were no potential diluted shares outstanding for the year ended 31 December 2021 (2020: same).
+Diluted (losses)/earnings per share equals to basic (losses)/earnings per share as there were no potential diluted shares outstanding for the year ended 31 December 2022 (2021: same).